biobakery/humann/doc/UserManual.md

 ### 5. Download the databases ###

 Downloading the databases is a required step if your input is a filtered shotgun sequencing metagenome file (fastq, fastq.gz, fasta, or fasta.gz format).
-If your input files will always be mapping results files (sam, bam or blastm8 format) or gene tables (tsv or biom format), you do not need to download the ChocoPhlAn and UniRef50 databases.
+If your input files will always be mapping results files (sam, bam or blastm8 format) or gene tables (tsv or biom format), you do not need to download the ChocoPhlAn and translated search databases.

 #### Download the ChocoPhlAn database ####